angela-ren/syslib2024/Week_12_Install_Omeka.md

+**Reflection note:**

+While following the instructions to install Omeka, I found that most steps went smoothly, allowing me to progress through the installation process with relative ease.
+However, I encountered a significant hurdle during step 3, Configure database credentials, where I needed to configure the database credentials.
+Despite my efforts, I found myself stuck due to syntax errors in the db.ini file.
+This challenge required me to spend a lot of time going back and forth, attempting to troubleshoot and rectify the issue.
+Finaaly, I was able to solve the syntax issues and successfully complete the installation.
+Reflecting on this experience, I recognize the importance of attention to detail and not giving up when facing difficult technical problems.

 # Prerequisites
 Install `ImageMagick`: this is a suite of utilities to work with photo files.
 It's used by Omeka to create thumbnail images of any photo uploaded to the digital library.